saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ### Install Docker

-Most likely your operating system won’t have Docker installed by default.
-Please follow the instructions for your particular distribution found here: https://docs.docker.com/engine/install/
+If you do not have Docker installed, please follow the installation instructions [here](https://docs.docker.com/engine/install/).

 We’re following the instructions for Ubuntu.
 The steps are included below, but please see the official instructions in case they’ve been updated.